Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "strongest" - 999999.0 damage
 			"Hittable Damage"			"-1.0"

+			// The Mutant Tank's punches have this much force.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Enhancements" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// OFF: -1.0
+			// Minimum: 0.0
+			// Maximum: 999999.0
+			// --
+			// Keywords:
+			// "nodmg"/"friendly"/"harmless" - 0.0 force
+			// "weakest" - 1.0 force
+			// "strongest" - 999999.0 force
+			"Punch Force"				"-1.0"

 			// The Mutant Tank's rock throws do this much damage.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Enhancements" section.
 			// Note: This setting can be overridden for specific players.